geudde/attic-chest/pages/02.season-1/11.meeting-11/05.anacreon-3/docs.md

 And break the cords that dared rebel
 Anew the vocal frame I string
 And great Alcide’s toils I sing
-Again the Cords rebellious prove,
+Again the cords rebellious prove,
 And murmur only tones of love.

-Farewell for ever, Chiefs and Kings
+Farewell for ever, chiefs and kings
-And Deeds befitting bolder strings
+And deeds befitting bolder strings
-My Lyre these fruitless efforts prove,
+My lyre these fruitless efforts prove,
-Will only answer lays of Love.
+Will only answer lays of love.